TheoryOfNekomata/kanjidic-reader/README.md

-# murasaki-kanjidic-reader
+# kanjidic-reader
-Script that reads files from KANJIDIC format.
+Script that reads files in KANJIDIC format.